jasminegraph/jasminegraph-ui/README.md

 Ensure you have the following installed:

 - [Docker](https://docs.docker.com/get-docker/)
-- Start Jasminegraph Server in Docker mode
+- Start JasmineGraph Server in Docker mode

 ## Deployment Instructions